With a capsule wardrobe, it's all about being selective. Learn when to save and when to splurge

 Just because I’m willing to splurge on these items doesn’t mean I insist on it.
 If I find a quality item at a lower price, I’m all about it!
 But if I can’t, I am willing to spend more on these items because they are worth it to me.

-When it comes to clothes, I tend to spend more money on my wardrobe basics like jeans, solid, neutral-colored staples like a navy v-neck sweater, or a figure-flattering black skirt.
+When it comes to clothes, I tend to spend more money on my wardrobe staples like jeans, solid, neutral-colored staples like a navy v-neck sweater, or a figure-flattering black skirt.
 That’s not sexy or exciting, but these are the foundation of my wardrobe and my outfits.
 I wear them over and over and over, and they get more wear than anything else in my wardrobe, so they need to be able to stand up to the abuse of frequent wear.

 It doesn’t feel fun or exciting to drop some money on a pair of dark wash jeans, but I’m telling you, when they fit you like a glove, they stretch but don’t stretch out, they lift and separate your bum so you don’t have mooshy mommy bottom, and they flatter your figure, they are worth every penny and more.
 You will get more than your money’s worth in how much you wear them, not to mention the confidence boost of a great-looking toosh!